terkelg/globrex/readme.md

 Type: `Boolean`<br>
 Default: `false`

-Don't be so strict.
-Be forgiving about `///` and make everything after the first `/` optional.
-This is how bash-globbing works.
+Be forgiving about mutiple slashes, like `///` and make everything after the first `/` optional.
+This is how bash glob works.

 #### opts.flags